-Stockholders' Proposals for 2011 Annual Meeting
+Stockholders' Proposals for 2012 Annual Meeting

-Stockholders who desire to present proposals at the 2011 Annual Meeting of Stockholders and to have proposals included in our proxy materials pursuant to Rule 14a-8 under the Securities Exchange Act of 1934 must submit their proposals to us at our principal executive offices not later than December 17, 2010.
-If the date of the 2011 Annual Meeting of Stockholders is changed by more than 30 days from the date of the 2010 Annual Meeting, the deadline for submitting proposals is a reasonable time before we begin to print and mail the proxy materials for our 2011 Annual Meeting of Stockholders.
+Stockholders who desire to present proposals at the 2012 Annual Meeting of stockholders and to have proposals included in our proxy materials pursuant to Rule 14a-8 under the Securities Exchange Act of 1934 must submit their proposals to us at our principal executive offices not later than December 17, 2011.
+If the date of the 2012 Annual Meeting of stockholders is changed by more than 30 days from the date of the 2011 annual meeting, the deadline for submitting proposals is a reasonable time before we begin to print and mail the proxy materials for our 2012 annual meeting of stockholders.

-The person named in our form of proxy for the 2011 Annual Meeting will have discretionary authority to vote any proxies they hold at such meeting on any matter for which we do not receive notice by December 17, 2010, unless we change the date of the 2011 Annual Meeting of Stockholders by more than 30 days from the date of the 2010 Annual Meeting of Stockholders, in which case such persons will be able to exercise discretionary authority if notice of the matter has not been received in a reasonable time before we mail our proxy materials for the 2011 Annual Meeting of Stockholders.
+The person named in our form of proxy for the 2012 annual meeting will have discretionary authority to vote any proxies they hold at such meeting on any matter for which we do not receive notice by December 17, 2011, unless we change the date of the 2012 annual meeting of stockholders by more than 30 days from the date of the 2011 annual meeting of stockholders, in which case such persons will be able to exercise discretionary authority if notice of the matter has not been received in a reasonable time before we mail our proxy materials for the 2012 annual meeting of stockholders.

-VAALCO's bylaws provide that stockholders desiring to nominate persons for election to the board of directors or to bring any other business before the stockholders (other than matters properly brought under Rule 14a-8) at the 2011 annual meeting of stockholders must send VAALCO's Secretary a notice containing the information required by our bylaws no earlier than the close of business on February 2, 2011 and no later than the close of business on March 4, 2011.
-If we schedule our 2011 annual meeting to a date that is more than 30 days before or 60 days after June 2, 2011, then such notice must be given no earlier than the close of business 120 days, and no later than the close of business 90 days, before the rescheduled meeting, unless VAALCO gives notice of the rescheduled annual meeting less than 100 days before the rescheduled meeting, in which case the notice must be given within 10 days following the date public notice of the rescheduled meeting is given by VAALCO.
+VAALCO's bylaws provide that stockholders desiring to nominate persons for election to the board of directors or to bring any other business before the stockholders (other than matters properly brought under Rule 14a-8) at the 2012 annual meeting of stockholders must send VAALCO's Corporate Secretary a notice containing the information required by our bylaws no earlier than the close of business on February 2, 2012 and no later than the close of business on March 5, 2012.
+If we schedule our 2012 annual meeting to a date that is more than 30 days before or 60 days after June 1, 2012, then such notice must be given no earlier than the close of business 120 days, and no later than the close of business 90 days, before the rescheduled meeting, unless VAALCO gives notice of the rescheduled annual meeting less than 100 days before the rescheduled meeting, in which case the notice must be given within 10 days following the date public notice of the rescheduled meeting is given by VAALCO.